The integrality conjecture and the cohomology of preprojective stacks

-Due to the rather complicated geometry of $\mu^{-1}_{Q,\dd}(0)/\Gl_{\dd}$, the algebra $\Coha_{\mathrm{SV},Q}$ is still not wholly understood, despite intensive study.
-On the other hand, in their work on the AGT conjectures \cite[Sec.4.3]{ScVa12} Schiffmann and Vasserot observed that via the closed $\Gl_{\dd}\times T$-equivariant embeddings $\mu^{-1}_{Q,\dd}(0)\rightarrow X(\overline{Q})$ there is an algebra morphism $\Gamma_Q$ from $\Coha_{\mathrm{SV},Q}$ to the $T$-equivariant cohomological Hall algebra for the smooth stack $\Mst(\mathbb{C}\overline{Q})$, which admits an elementary description as a shuffle algebra via torus localization (see e.g. \cite[Sec.1]{COHA} or \cite[Sec.4.4]{ScVa12}).
-They conjectured that $\Gamma_{Q_{\Jor}}$ was in fact an embedding of algebras, making the cohomological Hall algebra $\Coha_{\mathrm{SV},Q_{\Jor}}$ much more manageable --- indeed their work proceeds by understanding the image of $\Gamma_{Q_{\Jor}}$.
-We close with a proof of this conjecture in the case of a general finite quiver $Q$.
+Due to the complicated geometry of preprojective stacks, the algebra $\Coha_{\tau,\Pi_Q}$ is still not wholly understood, despite intensive study.
+On the other hand, in their work on the AGT conjectures \cite[Sec.4.3]{ScVa12} Schiffmann and Vasserot conjectured that for $\tau$ as defined in Example \ref{SVT}, the morphism $\Phi$ (or equivalently, the morphism $F$) is in fact an embedding of algebras, making the cohomological Hall algebra $\Coha_{\tau,\Pi_{Q_{\Jor}}}$ much more manageable.
+We prove this conjecture in the case of a \textit{general} quiver $Q$, for any sufficiently large $T$.